s-g-stavely/SimpleSlideshow/README.md

 # SimpleSlideshow

-A simple application to create and configure desktop wallpaper slideshowson Ubuntu/GNOME.
-Select images, set duration and timing, and apply.
+An app to create and configure desktop wallpaper slideshows on Ubuntu/GNOME.
+Select images then set the duration, timing and image scaling.

-I created this because I couldn't find an easy way to set up a wallpaperslideshow.
+I created this because I couldn't find an easy way to set up a wallpaper slideshow.
 It's mostly written with Claude.

 It has been tested on Ubuntu 24.04.